 The crowd, already buzzing, chatters and giggles throughout the speech, and have to be told to quiet down several times by Pub Crawl staff.
 Tough love.
 Finally, the party begins for real, as Woodside strides off to Tazz Soho, the first bar of the evening, with the mob bustling along in his wake.

-On this particular Thursday night, both founding members of the Buenos Aires Pub Crawl happen to be along; Dustin Walsh who resides here in Buenos Aires, and Roger Trueba, who makes the trip down from the US about once a month to oversee the operation, which includes 22 staff members, headquartered in an office downtown.
+On this particular Thursday night, both founding members of the Buenos Aires Pub Crawl happen to be along; Dustin Walsh (now a Youtube star) who resides here in Buenos Aires, and Roger Trueba, who makes the trip down from the US about once a month to oversee the operation, which includes 22 staff members, headquartered in an office downtown.

 “Once we had the idea to go ahead with it, it took us six months to set everything up.
 Then within two months of starting, the thing was huge,” says Trueba.
 They have now set up another operation in Santiago, Chile, and plan to do the same in several other South American cities.
 “I had thought originally when we set it up that I wouldn’t have to actually be in Buenos Aires that often, but it’s become so big, running six nights a week, that I have to come back here on a regular basis to help make sure everything is going smoothly.”